-Local school systems are required by the Code of Maryland Regulations (COMAR) 13A.05.02.13 D to develop a yearly special education staffing plan to ensure sufficient staff is available to meet the programming needs of students.
+Local school systems are required by the Code of Maryland Regulations (COMAR) 13A.05.02.13 D to develop a yearly Special Education Staffing Plan to ensure that sufficient staff members are available to meet the programming needs of students.
 The plan must be submitted on or before July 1, with evidence of MCPS Board of Education (BOE) approval.
 In addition, the plan is required to include the following:

 - Evidence of public input - Evidence of maintenance of effort within the meaning of 34 C.F.R.
-300.321, Maintenance of Effort, and COMAR 13A.02.05, Maintenance of Effort - Staffing patterns of service providers of special education and related services - Consideration of time requirements beyond direct services - The number and type of service providers needed to provide FAPE to each student with a disability in the least restrictive environment (LRE) - Local accountability and monitoring - Strategies to resolve concerns regarding staffing plans - Evaluation of the local staffing plan for effectiveness - Steps to secure public input in the development of the staffing plan - Information on how the public agency will use the staffing plan to monitor the assignment of staff to ensure that personnel and other resources are available to provide FAPE to each student with a disability in the LRE
+300.321, Maintenance of Effort, and COMAR 13A.02.05, Maintenance of Effort - Staffing patterns of service providers of special education and related services - Consideration of time requirements beyond direct services - The number and type of service providers needed to provide FAPE to each student with a disability in the least restrictive environment (LRE) - Local accountability and monitoring - Strategies to resolve concerns regarding staffing plans - Evaluation of the local staffing plan for effectiveness - Steps to secure public input in the development of the staffing plan - Information on how the public agency will use the staffing plan to monitor the assignment of staff members to ensure that personnel and other resources are available to provide FAPE to each student with a disability in the LRE